TechWithHer/Git_Github_Advanced/MY_NOTES.md

 💡 Tip: Submodules are perfect when you reuse libraries across multiple projects, but if you want a simpler approach, sometimes just copying the code or using Git subtree might be easier

+#ErrorS I faced: Rebasing and history of both the branches are different\